 Here’s my pretty much standard response:

 I suggest you send me a copy of the NDA that your factory signed.
 If it is in Chinese and provides for litigation in China and was sealed/chopped than you are likely in quite good shape.
-If it contains a liquidated damages provision (something that makes crystal clear what the penalty is for a violation), all the better.
+If it contains a provision making crystal clear what the exact dollar/RMB penalty is for a violation, all the better.
 But if you just used an off the shelf American version of an NDA, than doing anything on this would almost certainly be a waste of time.
-If it provides for suing in the United States, that will be even more true.
+If your NDA provides for suing in the United States, that will be even more true.
 I should also note that if it just provides for the manufacturer not revealing trade secrets (as opposed to selling your product to others) your likelihood of winning a case will be reduced.
 In the meantime, I suggest you read the following about China NDA/NNN Agreements:

 - Why Non Disclosures (NDAs) Alone Are Not Enough For China.